-- Lose Weight Faster: Research shows that type II muscle fibers, the type you build when you lift weights, actually boost your metabolism helping you fight fat even when you’re sitting around doing nothing.
+Research shows that type II muscle fiber, the type you build when you lift weights, actually boosts your metabolism helping you fight fat even when you’re sitting around doing nothing.

 Now that we’ve covered the what and the why, let’s talk about HOW!
 Before you find yourself coming up with various excuses such as the expense of hiring a fancy personal trainer or the cost of purchasing expensive equipment, I’m going to tell you right now: none of that is necessary.

-To get you started, here are four free (or low cost) ways to add strength training to your weekly fitness routine:
+Four free (or low cost) ways on how to add strength training to your weekly fitness routine:

 What are your best tips for starting out a new strength training routine?
 Leave a comment below – I’d love to hear from you!